 - 2 vegetable bouillon cubes + 6-8 cups of water or 6-8 cups vegetable stock

 - 1 bay leaf

 - 1 tsp dried chili flakes + more for serving

 - 1 tsp black pepper

-- Heat a few tablespoons of grapeseed or olive oil in your large heavy bottom pot.
+- Heat a few tablespoons of olive oil in your large heavy bottom pot.

 - Add the leek, garlic, and celery, plus a dash of sea salt, and sauté until they begin to soften.